One-sided DI-QKD secure against coherent attacks over long distances: Key rate lower bounds

 Alternatively, to compute $H(A_1|E)$, we can adopt a second approach focused on numerical techniques based on the NPA (Navascués-Pironio-Ac\'in) hierarchy of semi-definite programs (SDP) \cite{Navascues_2008,Pironio_npa}.
 We will denote it as BFF (Brown-Fawzi-Fawzi) technique.
 As shown in \cite{brown2021device}, the quantity $H(A_1|E)$ can be lower bounded by the solution to a noncommutative polynomial optimization problem.
-In our case, we include into the optimization problem a further polynomial constraint (given by eq~\eqref{eq:assumption}) that will force Alice's measurements to anti-commute (appendix~\ref{ap:bff}).
+In our case, we include into the optimization problem a further polynomial constraint (given by eq.~\eqref{eq:assumption}) that will force Alice's measurements to anti-commute (Appendix B).

 The latter analysis can be used to analyze more general scenarios which include both the case where Bob maps his non-detection outcomes into one of the other outcomes and the case where he keeps it as a separate outcome.
-Moreover, it is possible to constraint the information of Eve not only by taking into account the correlators $\langle A_2\otimes B_2\rangle$ and $\langle A_1\rangle$, but using the full probability table $p(a,b|x,y)$.
+Moreover, it is possible to constrain the information of Eve not only by taking into account the correlators $\langle A_2\otimes B_2\rangle$ and $\langle A_1\rangle$, but using the full probability table $p(a,b|x,y)$.

-\textit{Reference experiment.---} In order to simulate the performance of an experiment, we will assume an honest implementation of the protocol where we consider a reference state prepared by the source and reference measurements performed by both parties that generate the probability distribution $\vec{p}_{\mathrm{ref}}$.
-For our purpose, we assume that the source prepares the two-qubit entangled states of the form
+\textit{Reference experiment.---} To simulate the performance of an experiment, we will assume an honest implementation of the protocol where we consider a reference state prepared by the source and reference measurements performed by both parties that generate the probability distribution $\vec{p}$.
+We assume that the source prepares the two-qubit entangled states of the form